POSTED BY December 29, 2018 COMMENTS (18)ON

 The rate of interest offered by banks ranges from 7 to 9% (may vary from banks to banks).
 The deduction is available to individuals, members of the Hindu undivided family (HUF), senior citizens and NRIs.
 As it is a lock-in fund, premature withdrawal is not allowed.
 This deposit account can be opened as single or joint holding mode.
 However, in case of a joint account, the tax benefit will be availed by the first holder of the deposit.

 Up to 50% of the deposit amount can be prematurely withdrawn once the girl reaches the age of 18 years.
 The interest rate on Sukanya Samriddhi Yojana is 8.1%.
-Investment amount is limited to maximum Rs.1,50,000 in a financial year.
+The investment amount is limited to a maximum of Rs.1,50,000 in a financial year.
 Investment, withdrawals & maturity amount are tax-free.
 The maturity of this account is after 21 years.

 The life insurance premium is a payment made to secure our life.
 It is paid in the name of the taxpayer or the taxpayer’s wife and children.
 It is an eligible tax-saving payment under Section 80C.
 The deduction is valid only if the premium is less than 10% of the sum assured.
 One can get deductions up to 1.5lakhs a year.

-Minimum investment amount is Rs 100 with no maximum limit.
-Investments of up to Rs 1.5 lakhs in this scheme is allowed as deduction under Section 80C of the Income Tax Act.
+The minimum investment amount is Rs 100 with no maximum limit.
+Investments of up to Rs 1.5 lakhs in this scheme are allowed as a deduction under Section 80C of the Income Tax Act.
 The interest rate is fixed which 7.6% to 8.5% annually is currently.
 Many investors take loans on this certificate from the banks.
 The NSC can be transferred from one individual to another if the certificate holder intends to transfer.

 Whenever the government needs some money then they issue these bonds to raise money from the common people.
 An Indian resident(not minor) and HUF can invest in this bond with a maturity period of 10-15 years with an option of buy-back after a lock-in of 5 years.